Vxrpenter/SCPToolsBot/README.md

 </div>

 > [!TIP]
   > If you want to keep up with updates then you can look at [refactor branch](https://github.com/Vxrpenter/SCPToolsBot/tree/kotlin_refactor) where new commits and changes are pushed to.
-The master branch will remain as is for now and before merging there will be a branch created to keep as the old java version
+  >
+  > The old java version will be maintained on the [java branch](https://github.com/Vxrpenter/SCPToolsBot/tree/java-old) until the refactor is complete

 ---